isaac-sim/IsaacGymEnvs/docs/dextreme.md

 python ${HYDRA_ADR}
 ```

 If you want to do `wandb_logging` you can also add the following to the `HYDRA_MANUAL_DR`

 ```
 wandb_activate=True wandb_group=group_name wandb_project=project_name"
 ```

-To log the entire isaacgymenvs code used to train in the wandb dashboard you can add:
+To log the entire isaacgymenvs code used to train in the wandb dashboard (this is useful for reproducibility as you make changes to your code) you can add:

 ```
 wandb_logcode_dir=<isaac_gym_dir>